-SECTION XI

-Estoppel Certificate
+Section XI - Estoppel Certificate.

-An Estoppel Certificate is required by the Architectural Control Committee and state law to be completed and issued to your settlement attorney prior to the closing of the sale of your home.
-This certificate provides information on the current status of assessment payments and on the existence of any architectural violations.
+An Estoppel Certificate is required by the Architectural Control Committee and state law to be completed and issued to your settlement's attorney prior to the closing of the sale of you home.
+This certificate provides information on the current status of assessment payments and on the existence of any architecture violations.
 The Estoppel Certificate helps to protect the future buyer against unknown problems with past owners' architectural changes or past-due assessments.
-If everything is in order, it also protects the seller from potential law suits involving violations of the Covenants by subsequent owners.
+If everything is in order, it also protects the seller from potential law suits involving violations of the Covenant by subsequent owners.: